naevtamarkus/homeassistant-statistics-cli/README.md

 A command-line interface (CLI) for managing Home Assistant sensor data, addressing gaps in the built-in data management capabilities of statistics data in the Recorder.
 This tool helps with data exploration, analysis, modification, and migration tasks that aren't available in the Home Assistant UI.

-## ⚠️ IMPORTANT: Database Safety Warning

-**ALWAYS BACK UP YOUR HOME ASSISTANT DATABASE BEFORE MAKING MODIFICATIONS.**

-This tool can make permanent changes to your Home Assistant database.
-While it includes safety features like `--dry-run`, unintended modifications could affect your Home Assistant installation or cause data loss.
-It's strongly recommended to:

-1. Create a complete backup of your Home Assistant instance
-2. Work on a copy of your database when possible
-3. Use the `--dry-run` option to preview changes before applying them

-## 🔍 Actions available in the CLI

-- **Status**: Examine database structure, size, and record counts
-- **List**: List all entities with storage metrics and time ranges
-- **Export**: Export entity data with flexible filtering options
-- **Import**: Import and modify sensor data with safety features

 ## 📊 Use Cases

 - **Storage Analysis**: Find which sensors are using the most database space